 Flu season officially kicks off this month.
 And this year with COVID-19 also spreading in our communities, staying healthy and safe should be a top priority for all of us.

 We have you covered with seven ways to boost your immune system this winter.
 Here are a few tips for starting flu season strong.

 Stress has various effects on your body, including reducing the effectiveness of your immune system.
 If you come down with an illness, being stressed can make it last longer than normal.
 To manage your stress levels, try practicing meditation each day.

 Think twice about having another cocktail.
 Excess alcohol can weaken your immune system and make you more susceptible to colds, flu or other illnesses.

 Consume power foods.

 Getting your vitamins via vegetable and fruit intake is a great way to boost your immune system.
-Peppers, garlic, ginger, turmeric and spinach are just a few power foods to try this fall.
+Peppers, garlic, ginger, turmeric and spinach are just a few power foods to try.

 Don’t skip the exercise.

 Exercise contributes to your health in many ways.
-Studies show moving accelerates circulation of disease-fighting white blood cells, which are needed to fight colds and the flu.
+Studies show moving accelerates circulation of disease-fighting white blood cells, which are needed to fight illnesses.

 Get more sleep.